kiwitcms/Kiwi/docs/source/admin.rst

     the *public tenant*.

 By default there are two tenant groups created - *Administrator* and *Tester*.
+Their behavior is similar as described above, however their permission scope has been restricted to labels relevant to tenant operations.

-Their behavior is the same as described above!
-You can't delete them but you can change the permission sets for these groups.
+You can't delete them but you
+can change the permission sets for these groups.
 Tenant groups will allow **only** authorized users to be assigned to the group!